user234683/youtube-local/README.md

 ## Usage

 On windows, open run.bat.
 On Linux/MacOS, run `python3 server.py`.
-**Note**: On Linux/MacOS, you may need root in order for it to listen for http connections (as it is an http server that listens only for connections from your machine)
+**Note**: On Linux/MacOS, you may need root in order for it to listen for http connections on port 80 (as it is an http server that listens only for connections from your machine).
+This is not recommended, as this program isn't safe from exploits which can coerce it to run arbitrary code as root.
+Instead, you should change `port_number = 80` in settings.txt to a port higher than 1024 (such as 8080).
+See [here](https://serverfault.com/questions/112795/how-to-run-a-server-on-port-80-as-a-normal-user-on-linux) for more information.
+You'll also need to use that port number when accessing the webpage from the browser.

 Access youtube URLs by prefixing them with `localhost/`, For instance, `http://localhost/https://www.youtube.com/watch?v=vBgulDeV2RU`
 You can use an addon such as [Redirector](https://addons.mozilla.org/en-US/firefox/addon/redirector/) to automatically redirect Youtube URLs to youtube-local.
 I use the include pattern `^(https?://(?:[a-zA-Z0-9_-]*\.)?(?:youtube\.com|youtu\.be)/.*)` and the redirect pattern `http://localhost/$1`.
 I also exlude `^https?://(?:[a-zA-Z0-9_-]*\.)?youtube\.com/feed/subscriptions` for subscriptions.